26 Sept 2019

 General Trade Measures Affecting Exports of Packaging Materials

-Canada also introduces some policies to regulate the use and recycling of packaging materials.
+Canada has also introduced some policies to regulate the use and recycling of packaging materials.
 In the province of Ontario, Bill 90 or the Waste Diversion Act was enacted in June 2002 to help in the collection and recycling of packaging waste.
 The Bill requires that the net cost of recycling retail packaging materials be borne equally by the municipalities and by the brand owner or importer.